As we enter the new year, here are the major championships you can't miss in 2019.

 A unified Korean team represented North and South Korea at the World Men's Handball Championship in January, building on warming sporting relations first achieved at PyeongChang 2018.
 The world champion team (and co-hosts) Denmark qualified for Tokyo 2020.

 One qualifying spot was on offer at the World Women's Handball Championship at the end of the year.
 It went to champions the Netherlands.

 When?
 25 August–1 September 2019

-Judokas at the World Judo Championships will get an early peek at how preparations are going for the Olympic Games, as this year's championships will double as the test event for next year's big spectacle.
+Judoka at the World Judo Championships had an early peek at how preparations are going for the Olympic Games, as this year's championships doubled as the test event for next year's big spectacle.